svaditya/svaditya.github.io/_posts/2017-03-26-churn-prediction-for-preemptive-marketing.md

 There are a total of 27 variables which are pretty much self explanatory.
 Please note that getting data to this shape is in itself a humongous task and we appreciate the work done on this so far.
-As you can observe, this data is from a telecommunications company trying to predict the potential churn customers.
+As you can observe, this data is from a telecommunications company.
 There is huge scope for futher feature engineering which we will skip in this post.
 But as data science is an iterative process, we can revisit feature engineering to improve the performance of our model.